patilchinmay/k8s-experiments/tilt/go-echo-api/README.md

 `Tilt` will automatically detect these changes and update the running pod to reflect them.

 We do not need to perform any action.
+Thus, saving us time and repetitive actions.

 We can see the time taken for this process (which `main.go` prints as part of execution) on Tilt's web page: